JohnFawkes/Plex-Poster-Downloader/README.md

 The script attempts to replicate your physical folder structure based on the file paths Plex reports.
 This is to ensure compatibility with Kometa for assets.
+To see the different ways Kometa looks at folder structure see [here](https://kometa.wiki/en/latest/kometa/guides/assets/)

 **Example Download Paths:**